 Copyright Infringement Defence Against Twentieth Century Fox Claim

 Twentieth Century Fox v.
 Cyclone Events Limited and Stiwt Arts Trust Limited

 Twentieth Century Fox v.
 Cyclone Events Limited and Stiwt Arts Trust Limited.

 Original creative works, upon creation, are protected by copyright.
 The world of entertainment is filled with such works, including, film, music, television and more.
 Oftentimes, when works become popular they inspire the public to emulate them.
-In certain instances, this can result in copyright infringement claims being brought by media giants against undersized infringers.
+In certain instances, this can result in copyright infringement claims being brought by media giants against smaller-sized infringers.

 Virtuoso Legal acted for Cyclone Events Limited (“Cyclone”), which was a family-run events company, and the Stiwt Arts Trust (“Stiwt”), which runs a 490-seater Stiwt community arts theatre in Rhosllannerchrugog, in the north Wales.